 to experience these facilities for yourself.
 This project was led by Churchie’s Director of Innovation Mr Terry Byers, who has authored eight peer-reviewed papers

 on Churchie’s research as part of his PhD programme.
 Furthermore, the project enjoyed the support of Churchie’s dedicated and inspiring teaching staff.
 Their ability to embrace change, to innovate and to take informed risks has ensured that Churchie continues to lead internationally in education.

 To respond to the learning needs of today’s learners, schools across Australia and New Zealand are investing significantly in building innovative learning environments (ILEs).
 These spaces are multi-modal and rich in technology, with flexible layouts to accommodate socially-oriented, participatory and independent learning.

 Despite the massive ILE infrastructure development, there is a paucity of evidence to inform the alignment of teaching practices.
 It is now clear that new learning modalities demand new teaching methods.
 These require significant changes in approaches to teaching.
 The research team of the Innovative Learning Environment and Teacher Change project is uniquely situated to address this issue.

-This project aims to bridge a gap between the educational potential of ILE design, and their actual performance, working with schools, government and industry.
-The key objective of this project is to analyse the relationships between quality teaching and effective use of ILEs, creating robust data to verify this impact and guide developments in pedagogy, policy and design and produce strategies to enable improved learning in schools across Australia and New Zealand.
+This project aimed to bridge a gap between the educational potential of ILE design, and their actual performance, working with schools, government and industry.
+The key objective of this project was to analyse the relationships between quality teaching and effective use of ILEs, creating robust data to verify this impact and guide developments in pedagogy, policy and design and produce strategies to enable improved learning in schools across Australia and New Zealand.

 Linking Pedagogy, Technology and Space observational metric